wesmason/personal-website/portfolio-2u.md

 ## Slack Roll-Out
 * **When:** 2022
 * **Context:** 2U used Slack for its technology team and Google Chat for the rest of the company.
 As part of the decision to close many of its offices and embrace remote work, leadership decided to unite the entire company on Slack.
 Due to some departures on my team, I ended up doing the majority of the work to prepare this service and roll it out to the company.
 * **What I Did:**  I worked with my Manager of IT Operations and the Internal Comms team to plan the roll-out on an accelerated schedule.
-I created a framework for defining the minimum viable implementation against customer requirements.
+I created a framework for defining the minimum viable implementation against customer requirements and then worked with the Internal Communications team to agree on a minimally viable scope.
 I also built Slack Bot that allowed users to self-service many requests that would have previously required a ticket by policy.
 * **Impact:**
   * ⬆️ **Increased** ability for employees to collaborate in near real-time.
   * ⬆️ **Increased** ability for employees to build and maintain community while partially or fully remote